Gessler-GmbH/smp-rs/mcumgr-smp/README.md

 **Custom messages are fully supported by creating SmpFrames manually.
 You can even use a payload encoding other than CBOR.**

+A transport implementation for UDP, Serial and Bluetooth is provided.
-By default it include all available transport.
+By default, all available transport features are enabled.
 If you don't need them all, disable default features and enable the needed one.

 ## Example